Chapter 3: Using CMake in Popular IDEs

 - Identify two common reasons why CMake might not configure properly in this scenario.

-command detects the correct toolchain inside the container.
+- Provide steps to ensure the CMake: Scan for Kitscommand detects the correct toolchain inside the container.

 Hard Difficulty Question